Faith-Nchifor/developers-mental-health-survey/README.md

 # developers-mental-health-survey
-The purpose of this survey is to nalyze developer mental health with survey data taken over the years (2014,2016,2017,2018, and 2019)
+The purpose of this survey is to analyze developer mental health with survey data taken over the years (2014,2016,2017,2018, and 2019)
 ## Questions to be answered
 My Analysis will answer the following questions:
 * The relationship between mental health and age over the years